DEVOTIONALS

 susceptible to gravitating toward all kinds of decadent things later in life.

-words, but through actions that assure them that He is important to us.
+merely with words, but through actions that assure them that the Lord is

 ACTION:

-Is serving the Lord desirable or undesirable for you?
+– Is serving the Lord desirable or undesirable for me?

-Have you established the Lord as the foundation of your home?
+– Have I established the Lord as the foundation of my home?

-What would your kids say about your faith?
+– What would my kids say about my faith?

 Would they consider it to be casual at best,